BuzzFeedNews/2017-09-harvey-emissions-update/README.md

-# Analysis of Harvey-related TCEQ emissions reports
+# Analysis of Harvey-related TCEQ emissions reports — September update

 This repository contains data and Python code used to analyze emissions reports submitted by industrial facilities to the Texas Commission on Environmental Quality's Air Emission Event Reporting Database.
+It updates, and slightly expands, a [similar analysis from late August](https://github.com/BuzzFeedNews/2017-08-harvey-emissions-reports).

-Please see the [related article](https://www.buzzfeed.com/zahrahirji/damage-from-harvey-has-caused-millions-of-pounds-of-toxic) for additional context.
+Please see [this related article](https://www.buzzfeed.com/nidhisubbaraman/tropical-storm-harvey-emissions-pollution) for additional context.

 ## Table Of Contents